osxmidi/LinVst/deb-packages/README.md

 It's also possible with most plugins to make a folder and install the windows vst's into it.

-Start linvstconvert (in the convert folder) and then select the linvst.so file.
+Start linvstconvert and select the linvst.so file which is installed in /usr/share/LinVst/xxbit.

 Point linvstconvert to the folder containing the windows vst's and hit the Start (Convert) button.